 Many improvements in welfare have been brought on by advancements in our understanding of poultry genetics, nutrition, housing, and management.
-Now, even as we produce more food than ever for the growing world, our poultry have better care than ever.
+As the poultry industry and farmers care for more poultry and produce more food for the growing world population, the focus on welfare outcomes and the desire to increase knowledge about poultry welfare are critically important.